 Designers Radka Osickova, Natasha Samoylenko, and Aimee G met doing markets in New York City over a decade ago, but five years ago they collaborated to open Trunk, a boutique at 68 Jay that is one part gallery, one part clothing store, and one part lifestyle destination.
-Intern Amanda Salguero went to their storefront to talk about their mission, aesthetic, and their fifth birthday.
+We sat down with them to talk about their mission, aesthetic, and fifth birthday!

-What first inspired you to open Trunk 5 years ago?
+What first inspired you to open Trunk five years ago?

 Natasha: We all know each other from about 12 years ago.
 We met doing a market in the city, doing our own businesses, and we got together a few times to have these collective markets and sales events, about once a month.
 We started doing it in DUMBO primarily; we all wanted a store, and when this space became available, we jumped on it.
 It was a very quick decision.
 It was always in the back of our minds, and we just took the opportunity.